Comprehensive Taxonomies of Nature- and Bio-inspired Optimization: Inspiration versus Algorithmic Behavior, Critical Analysis and Recommendations (from 2020 to 2024): Learned Lessons and Recommendations from the Analysis of the Evolution of Bio-Inspired Optimization

-After reviewing the proposals, we have extracted several issues that we consider to be challenges and recommendations that the community working on nature- and bio-inspired optimization should deal with in forthcoming years.
+After reviewing the algorithms and both taxonomies, we have identified several key learned lessons which serve as recommendations to deal with in forthcoming years for that is working on nature- and bio-inspired optimization.
+The learned lessons gained from the taxonomies and research outlined in \cite{Molina2020comprehensive} form the foundation of this section.
+In the subsequent sections, we will further expand upon them to provide a more extended analysis.
 We next outline them in no particular order:

-\begin{itemize}[leftmargin=*] \item \textbf{The behavior is more relevant than the natural inspiration:} As was exposed in Section \ref{sec:analysis-survey}, the current literature is flooded with a huge number of nature- and bio-inspired algorithms.
-However, as has been spotted by our proposed taxonomies, several algorithms belonging to categories with different sources of inspiration result to be very similar in terms of behavior.
+\begin{enumerate}[leftmargin=*] \item \textbf{The behavior is more relevant than the natural inspiration:} As was exposed in Section \ref{sec:analysis-survey}, the current literature is flooded with a huge number of nature- and bio-inspired algorithms.
+However, as has been spotted by our proposed taxonomies, several algorithms belonging to categories with different sources of inspiration results are very similar in terms of behavior.
 This disparity is a controversial topic in recent years \cite{DELSER2019220,metaphor}.
 Therefore, we call for more research efforts around the design of optimization algorithms that focus on their behavior and properties (e.g., good performance, simplicity, ability to run it in parallel or their suitability to a specific type of problems) rather than on new inspiration sources.

 \item \textbf{Nature-based terminology can make it more difficult to understand the proposal:} A great deal of papers presenting new bio-inspired solvers are difficult to understand and replicate due to the extended usage of vocabulary related to the natural source of inspiration.
 It is logical to use the semantic of the biological or natural domain, but to an extent.
-It would be desirable that the description of the algorithm could be defined in an inspiration-agnostic fashion, resorting to mathematical terms to describe each component, agent and/or phase of the optimization process (e.g. optimum/a, individuals or solutions).
-An excessive usage of the domain terminology (without explicitly indicating the correspondences) could make it difficult to follow the details of the algorithm for researchers not acquainted with such a terminology.
+It would be desirable that the description of the algorithm could be defined in an inspiration-agnostic fashion, resorting to mathematical terms to describe each component, agent and/or phase of the optimization process (e.g. optimum/a, individuals, or solutions).
+Excessive usage of the domain terminology (without explicitly indicating the correspondences) could make it difficult to follow the details of the algorithm for researchers not acquainted with such a terminology.
 To overcome this issue, the correspondence between the domain terminology and the optimization terminology should be explicitly indicated.